 Slice the pressed tofu into squares, or heart shapes, approximately 1 cm thick and 7 cm wide.
 We cut ours into heart shapes for Valentine’s day, but do whatever takes your fancy (and you have biscuit cutters for).
-Put the tofu shapes in a tupperware or dish and coat with the marinade.
-Cover and place in the fridge for a couple of hours or overnight if possible.
+Put the tofu shapes in a Tupperware or dish and coat with the marinade.
+Cover and place in the fridge for a couple of hours or even overnight.

 When you are ready to prepare the meal, preheat the oven to 225 deg C. Put the panko breadcrumbs into a flat bottomed dish, remove the tofu from the marinade and coat both sides in the breadcrumbs.
-Place on a baking tray and bake in the pre-heated oven for 30 minutes.
+Place on a baking tray and bake in the pre-heated oven for 30 minutes, turning half-way through.

 For the sweet potato layer, boil or steam the sweet potatoes until soft and then mash with a knob of butter and a splash of plant-based milk.
 Take your biscuit cutter and fill it with the mash so it is the same size and shape as the other layers.